GlobalFishingWatch/GFW_technical_documentation/Ports-and-voyages.md

 The tables associated with ports and voyages include the following:

-+ `gfw_research.named_anchorages_vYYYYMMDD` - GFW database of ports/anchorages.
++ `anchorages.named_anchorages_vYYYYMMDD` - GFW database of ports/anchorages.
 Includes the name and location of all ports/anchorages as well as summary stats about visits to that port.
++ `gfw_research.named_anchorages` - View of most recent version of `anchorages.named_anchorages_vYYYYMMDD`
 + `pipe_production_vYYYYMMDD.port_events_` - Port events by vessels.
 Each port activity by a vessel (e.g. port entry, port exit) recorded in a single row.
 + `pipe_production_vYYYYMMDD.port_visits_` - Port visits by vessels.
 All events in a port visit are included in the `events` array.
 + `pipe_production_vYYYYMMDD.published_events_ports` - Port events by vessels with event id.